-California Health & Safety Code 11156 HS makes it a crime to prescribe, dispense or administer controlled substances to a drug addict.
-The offense can be charged as a misdemeanor or a felony and is punishable by up to 3 years in jail or prison.
+Health & Safety Code 11156 HS makes it a crime for medical professionals to prescribe, dispense, or administer controlled substances to a drug addict.
+A violation can be charged as a misdemeanor or a felony and is punishable by up to 3 years in county jail.

 (A) Impaired control over drug use.

 (C) Continued use despite harm.

 (2) Notwithstanding paragraph (1), a person whose drug-seeking behavior is primarily due to the inadequate control of pain is not an addict within the meaning of this section.